N=2 Supercomplexification of the Korteweg-de Vries, Sawada-Kotera and Kaup-Kupershmidt Equations: Abstract

 \section{Abstract}

-The supercomplexification is a special method of $N=2$ supersymmetrization of the integrable equations in which the bosonic sector could be reduced to the complex version of these equations.
-The $N=2$ supercomplex Korteweg de Vries, Sawada-Kotera and Kaup-Kupershmidt equations are defined and investigated.
-The common attribute of the supercomplex equations is appearance of the odd hamiltonian structures and superfermionic conservation laws.
-The odd bi-hamiltonian structure, Lax representation and superfermionic conserved currents for new $N=2$ supersymmetric Korteweg de Vries equation and for Sawada-Kotera, are given.
-The $N=2$ supercomplex Kaup-Kupershmidt equation is defined for which the odd bi-hamiltonian structure is presented with its superfermionic conserved currents.
+The supercomplexification is a special method of $N=2$ supersymmetrization of the integrable equations in which the bosonic sector can be reduced to the complex version of these equations.
+The $N=2$ supercomplex Korteweg-de Vries, Sawada-Kotera and Kaup-Kupershmidt equations are defined and investigated.
+The common attribute of the supercomplex equations is appearance of the odd Hamiltonian structures and superfermionic conservation laws.
+The odd bi-Hamiltonian structure, Lax representation and superfermionic conserved currents for new $N=2$ supersymmetric Korteweg-de Vries equation and for Sawada-Kotera one, are given.